MohammedUddinMerimack/Week7/README.md

 # Week7
 Week 7 Project takes an existing code (finPrimes) provided by Professor Gautham Krishnamurthy and modifies the code to be more efficient.
+Generates prime numbers between 2 and 5000 and prints the first 10 prime numbers

 Code Revision - 1.0.0 (Initial Release)
 Audience - Public